Rishab3103/Awareness-framework-for-Collaborative-AR/README.md

-# Whack-A-Ball-AR-
+# Awareness framework for collaborative AR
-A conceptualization of the Whack a Mole game in AR
+Implementation of prototypes of Awareness in Collaborative AR based on Gutwin and Greenbergs work.